PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Location Contain
+## Assert Location Match

-Asserts that the absolute URL of the current page contains the given value.
+Asserts that the absolute URL of the current page matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertLocationContain(text)
+assertLocationMatch(text)
 `

 ### Parameters